grepdisc/kindfools/_pages/home.md

 In the fall of 2025, we will offer a performance event to share our art (poetry, painting, dance).<br>
 In the winter of 2025, we will offer workshops welcoming these communities as well as our broader community.

-Anyone is welcome at any of these workshops, as we discover our common humanity by listening more deeply to ourselves and each other.
+Anyone is welcome at any of these **[WRITE ON](/writeon/)** intuitive writing workshops, as we discover our common humanity by listening more deeply to ourselves and each other.

-- Thursday, July 10, 2025 from 5:30pm to 8:30pm WRITE ON Workshop in Burmese & English
+- Thursday, July 10, 2025 from 5:30pm to 8:30pm in Burmese & English
 [ဆိုင်းအပ်](
 https://docs.google.com/forms/d/e/1FAIpQLSdudIG8fT2u5i_BmL2VwRwczaVoxLozgnoEqwNkGc7bt2x5Xw/viewform?usp=sf_link
 ){: .btn .btn--success}
 [Sign Up](
 https://docs.google.com/forms/d/e/1FAIpQLSeLEdRzDn_djTI7fl-uwrzeIy_DKsX_Iz_tKziYWRRHUkVing/viewform?usp=sf_link
 ){: .btn .btn--success}
-- Thursday, July 24, 2025 from 5:30pm to 8:30pm WRITE ON Workshop in Spanish & English
+- Thursday, July 24, 2025 from 5:30pm to 8:30pm in Spanish & English
 [Inscribirse](
 https://docs.google.com/forms/d/e/1FAIpQLSfZ_T1jTv1M-WmPdsqv6-G5zBteNEKQoFVzN-iNw4Dl6OPkDQ/viewform?usp=sf_link
 ){: .btn .btn--success}
 [Sign Up](
 https://docs.google.com/forms/d/e/1FAIpQLSeLEdRzDn_djTI7fl-uwrzeIy_DKsX_Iz_tKziYWRRHUkVing/viewform?usp=sf_link
 ){: .btn .btn--success}
-- Tuesday August 5, 2025 from 5:30pm to 8:30pm WRITE ON Workshop in Arabic, Spanish & English
+- Tuesday August 5, 2025 from 5:30pm to 8:30pm in Arabic, Spanish & English
 [التسجيل](
 https://docs.google.com/forms/d/e/1FAIpQLSerfVI86bF9G-PdLrSbkCPRUtIXxPMWOtPKLf2CSTTRAPjLKA/viewform?usp=sf_link
 ){: .btn .btn--success}